MirandaLyu/Tryout.for.2-D.Object.Recognition/README.md

 It takes in a folder of images and either saves the objects' features to databse OR gives unknown objects matching labels.

-*All images are white background and contain only one object
+*All images are shot myself, white background and contain only one object

 ## first, thresholding the image